 Grapes: This juicy fruit is one of the most widely cultivated in the world.
 Although it may take a few years to establish your vine, grapes can produce large amounts of food, making good use of vertical space.

 Hardy kiwi: Unlike its commercially available cousin, the kiwi, the hardy kiwi grows further north and tolerates colder temperatures.

 For the largest hop cones, plant with a southern exposure.
-Also, the plant will need lots of room for vertical growth, and some work is needed each year to contain the plant so it does not take over your yard.
+Also, hop plants need lots of room for vertical growth.
+You will need to do some work each year to contain the plant so it does not take over your yard.
 Check out Modern Farmer’s guide to growing hops.

 Feature image courtesy of Stephanie Booth

 Editor’s note: Originally published on October 13, 2015, this article was updated in May 2019.